zandrokaki/Java-Course/Labyrinth/README.md

 ## Labyrinth

-A basic program that goes through a text file with the form of a labyrinth, finds its exit and save the path in a stack.
+A basic program that goes through a text file with the form of a labyrinth, finds the exit and save the path in a stack.

 Developed together with Miguel Reyes and Oscar Marín